Homaei/Physics-GAT/README.md

 Explainability and VisualizationThe model provides two key interpretability outputs for operator decision support:GAT Attention Heatmaps: Visualize the learned spatial attention $\alpha_{ij}$.
-A high correlation ($\rho=0.81$) between attention flow and hydraulic paths confirms that the model learns physically meaningful relationships.Physics Violation Attribution: During an alarm, the model attributes the detection to either a Mass Violation or an Energy Violation, providing immediate diagnostic information.Refer to the notebooks/visualization.ipynb for scripts to generate the heatmaps and temporal profiles (Figures in Appendix).🤝 Contribution and CitationIf you find this work useful in your research, please consider citing our paper:Code snippet@article{Homaei2024PhysicsGAT, title={Graph Attention Networks with Physical Constraints for Anomaly Detection}, author={Homaei, Mohammadhossein and Khazrak, Iman and Molano, Ruben and Caro, Andres and Avila, Mar}, journal={ICT Express}, year={2024}, publisher={Elsevier}
+A high correlation ($\rho=0.81$) between attention flow and hydraulic paths confirms that the model learns physically meaningful relationships.Physics Violation Attribution: During an alarm, the model attributes the detection to either a Mass Violation or an Energy Violation, providing immediate diagnostic information.Refer to the notebooks/visualization.ipynb for scripts to generate the heatmaps and temporal profiles (Figures in Appendix).🤝 Contribution and CitationIf you find this work useful in your research, please consider citing our paper:Code snippet@article{Homaei2024PhysicsGAT, title={Graph Attention Networks with Physical Constraints for Anomaly Detection}, author={Homaei, Mohammadhossein and Khazrak, Iman and Molano, Ruben and Caro, Andres and Avila, Mar}, journal={preprint}, year={2024}, publisher={َarxiv}
 }
-📧 ContactFor any questions, issues, or collaboration opportunities, please contact the corresponding author:Mohammadhossein HomaeiEmail: mhomaein@alumnos.unex.es
+📧 ContactFor any questions, issues, or collaboration opportunities, please contact the corresponding author:Hubert Homaei
+Email: Homaei@ieee.org